-Last Sunday when the Ro-Inter band is not.
 Last Sunday I was QRMed several times in this manner.
 After calling a DX station, using a reasonably short call, I would stand by only to find one of my brothers still calling him on his own frequency.
 Net result: even if I hooked him I'd have no way of finding it out with the channel all fouled up.
 If brother ham would take my advice he would get a few kc. one side or another of the operating frequency (preferably on a clear channel) if he is convinced that this is the best way of working DX.
 Incidentally, I use v.f.o. myself.